-Although I studied in Gujarati medium, and English was not used in villages of Gujarat, the language attracted me when I began to learn it in school.
-Any other student studying in vernacular medium would know that it requirs an effort to learn English.
-We had no exposure to English movies, books or television programs.
+I studied in Gujarati medium.
+English was never used in villages of Gujarat, but the language attracted me during the school days itself.
+Any other student studying in vernacular medium would know it requirs an effort to learn English.
+There was no exposure to English movies, books or television programs either.

 Writing in English started with a poem during high school years.
-English teacher was encouraging and played an important role in my efforts to move beyond textbooks.
-During higher secondary years, she gave me some books of English literature.
-During those days I read ‘Enoch Arden’ of Lord Tennyson, of course, with help of dictionary.
-It created a deep interest in me to pursue English literature.
+The English teacher was encouraging and played an important role in my efforts to move beyond textbooks.
+During those days I read ‘Enoch Arden’ of Lord Tennyson, of course, with help of a dictionary.
+It created deep interest to pursue English literature.

 Currently, writing in English is in the form of articles.
-One regular column is ‘Living Bridge’ in Asian Voice, UK.
-It covers positive stories about Indian community, organisations or other relevant issues in UK.
-Most of its articles are placed in relevant category on this blog.
+One regular Sunday column either ‘Living Bridge’ or ‘Introspection’ appears in Asian Voice, UK.
+It covers positive stories about Indian economy, culture, community or cultural issues.
+Most of its articles are placed in relevant categories on this blog.

-Some short stories are written and two novels are in progress.
+I have written some short stories and two novels are in editing process.